EVU call icon

 The kids or dog are going to want to jump in your lap the second you get home, so be careful!
 We ask that you wear your scrotal support/tight underwear for at least one week after the vasectomy.
 Also refrain from sports, including biking, running, weightlifting, bull riding, and sliding downstairs for at least one week.
 Several men have tried (unsuccessfully) to get out of general household duties, but we advise that you do so at your own risk.
 You can shower the day after the procedure, but no swimming pools, spas, hot tubs, or tub-baths for at least one week.

-Pain medications are typically only needed the day of the procedure, and typically most men can do fine with a few Advil/Motrin/ibuprofen for the next few days.
+Pain medications are typically only needed the day of the procedure, and typically most men can do fine with a few Advil/Motrin/ibuprofen for the first week.

-You can resume intercourse about a week after the procedure.
-It is critical to understand that there are several hundred million sperm that are still in the vas deferens ahead of the area that was clamped, cut, sutured and cauterized.
+You can resume sexual activity a week after the procedure.
+It is critical to understand that there are several hundred million sperm that are still in the vas deferens ahead of the area that was cut, sutured, and cauterized.
 Pregnancy is still possible after a vasectomy.
 It is important that you continue using some form of contraception until a semen analysis is shown to be negative.
-Approximately 30 ejaculations, or two months after the vasectomy, we will have you perform a post-vasectomy semen analysis test to make sure that you have ‘cleaned the pipes’.
+Approximately 30 ejaculations later and two to three months after the vasectomy, we will have you perform a post-vasectomy semen analysis test to make sure that you have ‘cleaned the pipes’.
+We offer at home testing kits to make this process easy and discreet in addition to traditional testing at a nearby lab.